Pap Smear (cont.)

 - HSIL: This abbreviation stands for high-grade squamous intraepithelial lesion.
 Under the old system of classification, this category was called CIN grade II, CIN grade III, or CIS.

 The word "squamous" describes the thin, flat cells that lie on the surface of the cervix.
 "Intraepithelial" indicates that the surface layer of cells is affected.
 A "lesion" means that abnormal tissue is present.
-These important terms - LSIL and HSIL - are described in greater detail below.

 Find out what women really need.